Container distribution strategiesEstimated reading time: 1 minute

 Set a deployment distribution strategy

-You can set the deployment strategy when creating a service, either through the Docker Cloud web UI, or when using the API or CLI.
+You can set the deployment strategy when creating a service, either through the Docker Cloud web UI, or using the API or CLI.
 You can also specify a deployment strategy in the stack file used to define a service stack.

 For all methods, the default deployment strategy is “Emptiest node”.